luisschwab/config/README.md

 ln -s ~/git/config/zsh/zshrc ~/.zshrc
 ```

-## `wireguard`
+## wireguard

 `wireguard` for safe remote access.
 Tunnel private keys are stored PGP-encrypted on my computer,
 and are only decrypted when creating a tunnel, using a Yubikey.
 This way, the naked private key
-lives in memory only, which makes leaking a key extremely hard to do.
+lives in memory only, which makes leaking a private key extremely hard to do.

 The [example.conf](/wireguard/example.conf) file is a tunnel template for using a Yubikey for securely
-decrypting the private key and creating the tunnel (this config is good for macOS only, you need to
+decrypting the private key and creating the tunnel (this config is good for macOS only, you will need to
-use a different command on Unix systems).
+use a different command on Linux).
 This template assumes the key is ASCII-encoded and on the
 same folder as the tunnel configuration file.

 ```shell